bevacqua/spritesmith-cli/README.md

 ```

 Note that `src` can be either a globbing pattern or an array of globbing patterns, it'll be passed straight to [`multi-glob`][3].

+The `destImage` and `destCSS` properties are optional and can be omitted.
+That means that you can create only one file depending on your needs.

 That's about it.
 For configuration information please refer to the [`grunt-spritesmith`][2] and [`spritesmith`][1] packages.